PortsMaster/PortMaster-New/README.md

 ### New Port Structure:

 Ports are now contained within the `port` top level directory, each port has its own sub-directory named after the port itself.
 Each port must adhere to the `portname` rules stated above.
 Each port must have a `port.json`, `screenshot.{jpg,png}`, `README.md`, a port script and a port directory.
-It may optionally include a `cover.{jpg,png}` and a `gameinfo.xml`.
+It may optionally include a `cover.{jpg,png}`.

 The script should have capital letters (like `Port Name.sh`) and must end in `.sh`, the port directory should be the same as the containing directory.
 Some legacy ports have different names, new ports won't be accepted unless they follow the new convention.